-• On August 2, 2018, the United States District Court for the Western District of Virginia unsealed a declined qui tam complaint alleging causes of action under the Federal and state False Claims Acts against the Company, and other entities, predicated on best price issues and claims of retaliation (United States ex rel.
+• On August 2, 2018, the United States District Court for the Western District of Virginia unsealed a declined qui tam complaint alleging causes of action under the Federal and state False Claims Acts against certain entities within the Group predicated on best price issues and claims of retaliation (United States ex rel.
 Miller v.
 Reckitt Benckiser Group PLC et al., Case No. 1:15-cv-00017 (W.D.
-Va.).
+Va.)).
 The suit also seeks reasonable attorneys' fees and costs.
 We understand that all government plaintiffs have declined to intervene.
-The Company has not been served with the complaint.
+The Group has not been served with the complaint.
 We are in discussions regarding this matter with the plaintiff-relator.